-The hemp industry in Hawai'i is still quite new, but there is tremendous opportunity for it to grow and scale.
-An exception is the Cannabinoid sector that has been the hemp champion in the islands for over 20 years.
+There is currently no existing Industrial Hemp industry in Hawai'i.
 Pacific Biodiesel is prepared to grow and has the infrastructure to process 1000s of acres of industrial hemp for the purpose of making renewable biodiesel.
 Agripelago is in start-up mode for developing an anaerobic digester to convert hemp biomass into RNG renewable natural gas.
 Ohana Nui Ventures has planted 4 acres of seed trials to help move things forward.
 The University of Hawai'i is preparing for additional cultivation trials.
 Hemp Homes Hawai'i is importing hemp hurd for the purpose of developing a market for homes built from hempcrete.
-We are focusing on Industrial Hemp and recommending that a new Cannabinoid Task Force be set up to advance the Cannabinoid industry in the State because of its longstanding special needs.
+We are distinguishing between Industrial Hemp and Cannabinoid Hemp and are recommending that a new Cannabinoid Task Force be set up to advance the Cannabinoid industry in the State.